TourmalineCore/inner-circle-documentation/time-tracker/adrs/001-сhoose-time-tracker-package.md

 ## Consequences
 This solution will allow us to implement the UI part of the time tracker much faster than if we wrote everything from scratch.
+But we become dependant on this package.
+In the future it will be difficult to use something different.

+## Alternatives
+### Self-coded solution
+The chosen package covers all our use cases, so there is no need to write everything from scratch.
+This way we can save time and resources.

 ## Other solutions considered
 [react-calendar-timeline](https://www.npmjs.com/package/react-calendar-timeline) - The package also tracks time, but not in the format we need.